scottyab/secure-preferences/README.md

 ###Disclaimer
 By default it's not bullet proof security (in fact it's more like obfuscation of the preferences) but it's a quick win for incrementally making your android app more secure.
-For instance it'll stop users on rooted devices easily modifiying your app's shared prefs.
+For instance it'll stop users on rooted devices easily modifying your app's shared prefs.
-*Recommend using the user password based prefs as introducted in v0.1.0.*
+*Recommend using the user password based prefs as introduced in v0.1.0.*

 ###Contributing